Judge in Trump's hush money case delays date for ruling on presidential immunity

 Merchan said the Republican presidential nominee is still due in court Sept.
 18 for “the imposition of sentence or other proceedings as appropriate.”

-The Manhattan district attorney's office, which is prosecuting the case, declined to comment.
-A request for comment was sent to prosecutors and Trump's lawyers.
+Trump lawyer Todd Blanche and the Manhattan district attorney's office, which is prosecuting the case, declined to comment.

+Trump’s former lawyer Michael Cohen paid Daniels and was later reimbursed by Trump, whose company logged the repayment as legal expenses.
+Prosecutors said that was an effort to disguise the true nature of the transactions and the underlying hush money deal.

-He denies her claim, maintains he did nothing wrong and says the case is politically motivated.
+Trump denies Daniels' claim, maintains he did nothing wrong and says the case is politically motivated.
 Manhattan DA Alvin Bragg is a Democrat.

 The high court's ruling curbs prosecutions of ex-presidents for official acts and restricts prosecutors in pointing to official acts as evidence that a commander in chief’s unofficial actions were illegal.